AdvancedPhotonSource/GSAS-II-tutorials/webdocs/compile.rst

 Note that this command will fail if cython, GFortran and a c complier is not found.
-If the flang compiler is found, meson will use it, but the resulting binaries will not work properly.
+If the flang compiler is found, meson will use it, but the resulting binaries may not work properly.

 5.
 Move to the setup directory and compile::